JeyDotC/Hirudo/README.md

 Let explain each one:

-* [ext/](http://github.com/JeyDotC/Hirudo/tree/master/ext): Here goes the extensions to the framework: plugins, smarty plugins, configuration, etc.
+* [ext/](http://github.com/JeyDotC/Hirudo/tree/master/ext): Here goes the global extensions to the framework: plugins, smarty plugins, configuration, etc, those can be used by all applications.

-* [framework/](http://github.com/JeyDotC/Hirudo/tree/master/framework): Obviously here goes the framework classes; normally you should not look into this folder, unless you are very curious or even have an idea to inprove the framework itself ;)
+* [framework/](http://github.com/JeyDotC/Hirudo/tree/master/framework): Obviously here goes the framework classes; normally you should not look into this folder, unless you are very curious or even have an idea to improve the framework itself ;)

 * [src/](http://github.com/JeyDotC/Hirudo/tree/master/src): Here goes your applications.
 In this place you will put your fantastic